-- 6. Remove the used blade.
-Install the new Blade.
-Make sure that the Blade's rotation arrow points in the same direction as the rotation arrow on the Upper Blade Guard. - Replace the Outer Flange, Washer and Arbor Bolt.
+- 7. Remove the used blade and Arbor Insert.
+Place the Arbor Insert into a new Blade and install the new Blade.
+Make sure that the Blade's rotation arrow points in the same direction as the rotation arrow on the Upper Blade Guard. - Replace the Outer Flange and Arbor Bolt.
 Position the cupped side of the Flange against the Blade.
 Hold in the Spindle Lock and wrench tighten the Arbor Bolt by turning it COUNTERCLOCKWISE.
-Release the Spindle Lock. - 8.
-Move the Blade Guard back into place. - 9.
+Release the Spindle Lock. - 9.
+Rotate the Guard Plate back into place, and secure it with the Guard Plate Bolt. - 10.
 WARNING!
 TO PREVENT SERIOUS INJURY: Make sure the Lower Blade Guard operates smoothly and properly protects from the Blade before using the Saw.